MicrosoftDocs/bi-shared-docs/docs/analysis-services/analysis-services-overview.md

 **Azure Analysis Services** - Created as an Azure resource, Azure Analysis Services server resources support tabular models at the 1200 and higher compatibility levels.
 DirectQuery, partitions, row-level security, bi-directional relationships, and translations are all supported.
 To learn more, see [What is Azure Analysis Services](/azure/analysis-services/analysis-services-overview).

 **SQL Server Analysis Services** - Installed as an on-premises or VM server instance, SQL Server Analysis Services supports tabular models at all compatibility levels (depending on version), multidimensional models, and Power Pivot for SharePoint.
 To learn more, see [SQL Server Analysis Services overview](ssas-overview.md).

-## Documentation

-Analysis Services documentation is located in different areas of Microsoft Learn, depending on the platform or version you're using.
-To learn more, see [Understanding Analysis Services documentation](analysis-services-docs.md).